felbinger/AdminGuide/docs/services/keycloak.md

 ```
 ## Initial Setup

-Open the webinterface and create a new realm withe the same name as in the docker compose.
+Open the admin interface (`keycloak.<domain>`) and create a new realm withe the same name as in the docker compose.

 ![image](https://user-images.githubusercontent.com/34819524/118363751-35f67c00-b596-11eb-9603-95df4a3c8e41.png)